WafulaWA/WafulaWA/README.md

 Currently at Expedia Group, I work on distributed data systems, ETL pipelines, and workflow orchestration, powering customer segmentation and marketing analytics products.

-I enjoy solving problems at the intersection of data engineering, infrastructure, and real-world business impact.
+I enjoy solving problems at the intersection of data engineering, infrastructure, and real-world business impact, building systems that reduce manual work, save time, and make complex processes easier

 ---